hleduff/meetingspace/README.md

     • The current state of the only resource (meeting room): if it's available, you can book the room for a meeting starting from the present moment, for a given duration.
 If it's not, the interface says who is currently using the room.<br>
     • A list of all of today's meeting, with the schedule of the meeting (start/end time), the name of the meeting and the name of the user who booked it.
 If you're that user, you can cancel the meeting.<br>
 - You can only book a meeting for the duration for which the room is available before the next meeting.
 You can only choose a duration that matches the constraints of the room: time steps, minimum duration, maximum duration.
+- Compatible with your color scheme preference (light or dark mode in your browser or OS).

 ### Development features